Skip to main content

 • The device is not connected to the internet.

-• The device has previously exceeded. the Health Connect request quota and the recovery timestamp hasn't been reached.
+• The device has previously exceeded the Health Connect request quota and less than 60 minutes have passed.

 • The user hasn't granted Health Connect Permissions.